open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-docker-tutorial.md

 # follow the log in action, press 'control+c' to exit the logs view
 docker compose -f planet.yml -p planet logs -f
 ```

-## Windows - Run Planet Community with Docker

-TO BE FILLED

 ## Services and Ports